-The Foster Care Program of the Florida Baptist Children’s Homes connects children with parents who will show them the love of Jesus Christ.
-Children in foster care often come from tragic circumstances of abuse, neglect and abandonment, and depending on their personal story, they are placed in care for either short-term or long-term periods.
+Through foster care, Florida Baptist Children’s Homes connects children with parents who will show them the love of Jesus Christ.
+Children in foster care often come from tragic circumstances of abuse, neglect and abandonment, and depending on their personal stories, they are placed in care for either short-term or long-term periods.
 While children are in foster care, their families often work to overcome the problems that caused the children to be removed from the home.
 When possible, the children are reunited with their parents.
-In other cases, foster children go on to be placed in permanent adoptive homes.
+In other cases, foster children go on to be placed in permanent, nurturing adoptive homes.

 Becoming a Foster Parent

-The Florida Baptist Children’s Homes seeks adults who have a sense of calling to become foster parents.
-They look for caring, Christian adults who will open up their home to a child, and when possible, to multiple children to provide them with safety, security, and love.
-Once licensed, the Florida Baptist Children’s Homes continues to work closely with licensed foster parents, providing critical support for them every step of the way!
+Florida Baptist Children’s Homes needs adults who have a calling to become foster parents.
+They are looking for caring, Christian adults who will open up their home to a child, and when possible, to multiple children, to provide them with safety, security and love.
+Florida Baptist Children’s Homes continues to work closely with licensed foster parents, providing critical support for them every step of the way!
 At Florida Baptist Children’s Homes, you will also receive Christ-centered encouragement and a network of individuals who will pray for you and help you through the difficult times.

 The requirements to become a Foster Parent include:

-- Being a professing Christian who leads a Christian lifestyle and an active member of a local church
+- Being a professing Christian who leads a Christian lifestyle and an active member of a local Evangelical church

-• Attending 30 hours of foster parenting classes
+- Attending required hours of foster parenting classes

 CLICK HERE to request more information on becoming a foster parent for the Florida Baptist Children’s Homes.